Assistant Professor of Clinical Science and Quantitative Psychology

 Dr. Timmons is also the founder and CEO of Colliga, a startup company funded through an NIMH STTR grant that uses technology, AI, and pervasive computing to build research tools for promoting health and wellbeing.

-Jacqueline Duong is a third-year doctoral student.
+Jacqueline Duong is a fifth-year clinical doctoral student.
 She obtained an M.A. in Psychology from San Diego State University and a B.A. in Sociology from the University of California, Berkeley.
 Her research interests involve 1) conducting disparities-focused digital health implementation research through equitable algorithm development and 2) identifying protective factors that promote families’ socioemotional competence in the face of adversity and psychological distress

 Alyssa Carrasco is a current Co-Project Coordinator for the TIES lab.
 Alyssa is a recent graduate from the University of Texas at Austin and has a B.A in Psychology Honors and Plan II with a minor in sociology.
 After graduation, Alyssa is taking a gap year to explore her research interests in preparation for pursuing a Ph.D. in clinical psychology.
 She is passionate about utilizing research to address mental health disparities within historically marginalized communities and creating culturally responsive interventions.